abisummers/abisummers.github.io/src/pages/articles/planning.md

 languages: ["en"]
 language: "en"
 title: How to plan a day trip
-intro: Tips on planning a day trip from someone planning many recently
+intro: Tips on planning a day trip within Île-de-France as part of my alphabet project
 ---

 ## How to plan a day trip